PrestonWest87/RSS_Filter/README.md

-# 🚨 RSS Filter
+# 📰 RSS_Filter

-A lightweight, human-in-the-loop intelligence pipeline.
-This tool ingests hundreds of RSS feeds concurrently, scores them based on custom keyword weights, and bubbles up critical infrastructure and security threats for review.
-It features a built-in Machine Learning engine that learns from your acknowledgment patterns to take over scoring automatically.
+A lightweight, human-in-the-loop news aggregator and smart filter.
+This tool ingests hundreds of RSS feeds concurrently, scores them based on custom keyword weights, and bubbles up the most important articles for quick identification.
+It features a built-in Machine Learning engine that learns from your reading habits to automatically filter the noise and highlight what matters.

 ## 🏗️ Architecture
 * **Frontend:** Streamlit (Python)
 * **Backend Worker:** Python `schedule` with multithreaded `requests`
 * **Database:** PostgreSQL 15
 * **AI/ML:** Scikit-Learn (TF-IDF Vectorizer + Naive Bayes Classifier)
 * **Deployment:** Docker Compose

+## 📖 Usage Guide

+The application is built around a rapid triage workflow.

+1.  **Configuration:** Use the bulk-add text areas to load your RSS feed URLs and define your initial Keywords and Weights.
+2.  **Priority Queue:** The `Dashboard` will display unreviewed articles that scored above the visibility threshold.
+    * Click **✅ Keep** for important items.
+    * Click **❌ Dismiss** for noise/irrelevant items.
+3.  **The Archive:** Dismissed articles vanish from your queue.
+Kept articles are moved to the `Saved Articles` tab for reading or permanent record-keeping.
 ## ⚙️ System Requirements

 This application is highly optimized and designed to run efficiently on minimal hardware.
 The requirements below are based on real-world telemetry with 100+ active RSS feeds and the Machine Learning engine active.